Security and Authentication

 Are CINNOX's passcode and biometrics different from the one I'm using to unlock my phone?

-The passcode in CINNOX may be different from the one you use to unlock your mobile device.
+The passcode in CINNOX may differ from the one you use to unlock your mobile device.

-If you forget your passcode and have reached the maximum number of six (6) unlock attempts, the CINNOX App will log you out and you have to re-enter your account credentials.
+If you forget your passcode and have reached the maximum of six (6) unlock attempts, the CINNOX App will log you out.
+You have to re-enter your account credentials.

 What is the security policy for CINNOX services?

 CINNOX has a comprehensive security and authentication policy which covers all aspects of the organisation, internal/external communication, and operating systems.
-All customers and users of the CINNOX service agree to our security policy upon registration and this is a binding and enforceable agreement.
+All customers and users of the CINNOX service agree to our security policy upon registration, which is a binding and enforceable agreement.

-What are the security standards that CINNOX maintains in order to protect customer data from unauthorised use, access, disclosure, theft, or manipulation?
+What security standards does CINNOX maintain to protect customer data from unauthorised use, access, disclosure, theft, or manipulation?

 We constantly ensure the highest security standards are implemented and maintained across every aspect of our business.
 Nothing is more important than the security of our customers.
 We guarantee the CINNOX service is always fully compliant with our security standards.

-How does CINNOX maintain confidentiality of customer data and contractually commit to these obligations?
+How does CINNOX maintain the confidentiality of customer data and contractually commit to these obligations?

-CINNOX has a strong Privacy Policy to make sure all data is kept confidential.
-Just like our security policy, our privacy policy is agreed by all users upon registration and is a binding agreement.
+CINNOX has a strong Privacy Policy to keep all data confidential.
+Just like our security policy, our privacy policy is agreed upon by all users upon registration and is a binding agreement.

 All data is encrypted with a high-security standard (AES-256).
 1 -1 video and voice calls are fully secured with end-to-end encryption, except recorded calls.
 Recorded communication is encrypted and protected with a separate encryption standard.